dietercoopman/smart/README.md

 ## Caching

-The images are cached with the, default the package will generate a key to store the images in the cache.
-This key will be used to build the src of the file , making it possible for browsers to cache the image.
+The images are cached with the intervention/image chacke.
+Default the package will generate a key to store the images in the cache.
+This key will be used to build the src of the file, making it possible for browsers to cache the image.
 This key is a random generated but you can override it if you want a more descriptive name for your images.

 This can be done by setting the `data-src` attribute for your smart image.